Juicer.io Logo

 Table of Contents

 There are a number of social media aggregator tools that will automatically pull all the social media posts from various social media networks and populate them in one beautiful social media feed.
 This way, your club can have a singular place prospective students can easily view all of the social media posts from your student organization.
-There are many free social media aggregator tools to choose from, so you don’t have to harm your organization’s budget to have access to these wonderful resources.
+There are many free social media aggregator tools to choose from, so you don’t have to harm your organization’s budget to access these wonderful resources.

 • Automatically saving any images from your social media posts in an easily accessible location such as a Google Drive folder.